-- But, surely --! well, but why, on earth do you attend to that sort of thing?
+"But surely-! well, why on earth do you attend to that sort of thing?"

-- For the simple reason, my dear fellow, that we never had a housegirl who could wash pictures without slopping the water through at the corners, and making unpleasant looking brown spots.
-I exist, virtually, in this room: and I find it worth my while to have my lair just what I want it, even at the cost of doing my own housecleaning.
+"For the simple reason, my dear fellow, that

+we never had a housegirl who could wash pictures without slopping the water through at the corners, and making unpleasant looking brown spots.
+I practically exist in here: and I find it worth my while to have my lair just what I want it, even at the cost of doing my own housecleaning.
 Picture-washing, after all, is not so trying as polishing the furniture.
 I do not so much mind the smell, but at times it seems to me there is something vaguely ridiculous in the spectacle of a highly gifted novelist sitting upon the floor and devoting all his undeniable ability to getting the proper polish on a chair leg.
-Besides, I am not so limber as I used to be. - At worst, though, Charteris, all this will be an interesting trait for the Authorized Biography, when some unusually discreet person has been retained to edit and censor the story of your life -
+Besides, I am not so limber as I used to be."

+"At worst, though, Charteris, all this will be an interesting trait for the Authorized Biography,-when some unusually discreet person has been retained to edit and censor the story of your life-"
-A bit forlornly, he said:

-- Ah, yes, the story of my life!
+A bit forlornly he said: "Ah, yes, the story of my life!
 That reminds me I put in the afternoon typing off some letters I had from a girl, I very emphatically decline to say how many years ago.
-I want to use her in the new book, and from letters, somehow, one gets more of the real accent, of a genuine flavor, than it is easy to invent.
-Indeed, as I grow older I find it impossible to "do" a satisfactory heroine without a packet of old love-letters to start on - and to work in here and there, you know, for dialogue. . . .
+I want to use her in the new book, and from letters, somehow, one gets more of a genuine accent, of a real flavor, than it is easy to invent.
+Indeed, as I grow older I find it impossible to 'do' a satisfactory heroine without a packet of old love-letters to start on-and to work in here and there, you know, for dialogue. . .
 Ah, but then, in that tin box just back of your chair, I have filed the letters of eight women which I have not used yet, and to-day I foolishly got to glancing over the whole budget. . . .
 And it was rather depressing.
 It made my life, on looking back, seem too much like a very loosely connected series of short stories.
 The thing was not sound art.
-It lacked construction, form, inevitability - perhaps I cannot quite word what I mean!
+It lacked construction, form, inevitabilityperhaps I cannot quite word what I mean!
 But so many wonderful and generous women! and so much that once seemed so very important! and nothing to come of any of it!
-Oh, yes, old letters are infernal things.
+Oh, yes, old letters are infernal things."

-- But useful for literary purposes, (I suggested) if only one happens to be a particularly methodical and cold-blooded sort of ghoul.
+"But useful for literary purposes," I suggested, "if only one happens to be a particularly methodical and cold-blooded sort of ghoul."

-He shrugged. - Oh, yes, one has to be, in the interest of romantic art.
+He shrugged.
+"Oh, yes, one has to be, in the interest of romantic art.
 I am afraid almost everything is grist for that omnivorous mill.
 It seemed to me, this afternoon at least, that even I was very like a character being carried over from one short story to another, and then to yet another.
-And I could not but suspect that, so as to make me fit into my new surroundings more exactly, at every transfer I was altered a bit, not always for the better.
+And I could not but suspect that, so as to make me fit into my new surroundings more exactly, at every-transfer I was altered a bit, not always for the better.
 In fine, there seems to be an Author who coarsens and cheapens and will some day obliterate me, in order to serve the trend of some big serial he has in course of publication.
-For, as set against the plan of his story, I am of minor importance.
-Indeed, it was perhaps, simply to further a bit of this story, that he created me?
-One rather wonders. . .
+For as set against that, I am of minor importance.
+Indeed, it was perhaps simply to further this purpose that he created me.
+I wonder?"

-I observed, with dignity:
+"Your notion," I observed, with dignity, "has been elsewhere handled--"

-- Your notion has been elsewhere handled -